Code-Institute-Submissions/p5-graphicstore/README.md

 As a user I would like to be able to:

 - As a guest user you will not be able to shop until you singup / login
+- As a user you will be able to create an account
+- As a user you will be able to change your account email
+- AS a user you will be able to delete your account
 - As a user you will be able to add a plan to cart
 - As a user you will be able to add multiple plans to your cart
 - As a user you will be able to delete your plan from the cart